Reduce bureaucracy, save time and money running your business in Estonia and do more of what you love instead.

 Whichever form of bureaucracy you have ever faced, you’ll know how it drains your resources, including time, money, patience, and sometimes even relationships.

-But there is a solution, at least for starting and running your business.
+But there is a solution for how to reduce bureaucracy, at least for starting and running your business.
 It lies in a country where bureaucracy is almost non-existent.
 For citizens of this country, nothing less than EASY, FAST, and FULLY DIGITAL is acceptable when it comes to day-to-day administration, dealing with public services, and doing business.

 I’m talking about Estonia of course, which is renowned for low bureaucracy thanks to its advanced e-Governance services and digital business environment.
 And thanks to e-Residency, even non-Estonians can take advantage of the country’s low-bureaucracy business environment.